pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/caddy.markdown

   # Update this line to be your domain
   base_url: https://example.com
   use_x_forwarded_for: true
-  # You must set the trusted proxy IP address so that Home Assistant will properly accept connections
+  # You must set the trusted proxy IP address so that Open Peer Power will properly accept connections
   # Set this to your Caddy machine IP, or localhost if hosted on the same machine.
   trusted_proxies: <Caddy IP address here, or 127.0.0.1 if hosted on the same machine>
 ```